Atikon/superbox-gulp-boilerplate/static/svg/README.md

 # SVG sprite

-All SVG files automatically merged in the sprite.svg file.
+All SVG files are automatically merged into the file sprite.svg.

 ## Usage Example